Embedded System Design: Challenges of Hardware and Software Development

 What is Embedded Software?

-Creating software is the other part of embedded system design.
+Creating software is the other part of custom embedded system development.
 Unlike applications that run on PCs or smartphones, embedded software is created for specific hardware, i.e., can only run on the microcontrollers of special-purpose, non-computer devices.
 A program that controls a smart watch, a digital camera, a multimeter, or a washing machine is embedded software.

 Such programs are built into devices or machines to control them and/or perform a limited range of functions.
-Often embedded software is installed in devices permanently – although nowadays it can be updated through wireless connection (over-the-air (OTA) update).
+When designing embedded systems, it is important to consider both hardware and software components to ensure optimal performance and compatibility.Often embedded software is installed in devices permanently – although nowadays it can be updated through wireless connection (over-the-air (OTA) update).
 It is stored in non-volatile memory – ROM, EEPROM, or flash memory.
 Without it, the device won’t work and turn into a piece of metal and plastic.

 Most embedded programs (except for embedded apps) don’t have a graphical user interface (GUI).
 They are designed to interact with other software through external interfaces rather than with users through a GUI.
 If a program does have a GUI, it is typically used for configuring the program and outputting limited data (for example, the information about the device’s state).

 The purpose of embedded software is to control a device by transmitting data between the hardware and higher-level programs.
+Communication protocols also play an important role in this process, ensuring seamless data exchange and interoperability between hardware components and external devices.

 Embedded software retrieves signals and data from the hardware.
 The program interprets them as commands and data sequences, used for creating various objects, and transmits them to higher-level software.